andreybutov/qt-bcrypt/README.md

 QString salt = QtBCrypt::generateSalt();
 QString hashedPassword = QtBCrypt::hashPassword("the-password", salt);
 ```

+## Environment
+This code has been tested on Win32 and Win64 with MinGW32 and MSVC2019.
+It has also been tested under Clang on Mac and gcc on Linux 32 and Linux 64.

 ## License
 AFAIK, the Openwall code does not have a license and can be used freely.
 This project is under the MIT license.